cognivore/collapsization/devlog/2025-12-10-architecture-refactoring.md

 5. **Scoring rules are subtle.** "Mayor scores if they picked optimally" sounds simple, but defining "optimal" requires careful thought about ties, suit matching, and edge cases.

+6. **Typed arrays are strict.** GDScript won't coerce `[x]` to `Array[T]`.
+Always explicitly type array literals when passing to typed parameters.

+7. **Full-screen Controls are traps.** A Control with `size = viewport_size` captures ALL clicks.
+Always check against actual visible UI bounds.

+8. **Dead code rots.** The `InputRouter` class was "ready for later" but never used.
+Delete it or use it—don't let it linger.

+## What's Done

+- Phase delegation with unit tests
+- Overlay manager with callable interface and geometry tests
+- Input routing that actually works (with regression test)
+- Centralized debug logging via `DebugLogger`
+- Protocol validation helpers with round-trip tests
+- ActionPanel button state tests
+- 76 tests total, all passing

 ## What's Next

 - Multiplayer testing with the new nomination/claim system